Union Theological Seminary (Philippines): Overview

 Since its creation, the seminary has produced pastors and church workers who contributed substantially to Protestantism in the Philippines.
 Graduates of the seminary went to work for well-established local churches.
 Its alumni played a vital role in the creation of the United Church of Christ in the Philippines in 1948.
-Through the leadership and dedication to ecumenical ministries, individuals who came from UTS took part in the formation of the Association of Theological Education in Southeast Asia in 1957 and the National Council of Churches in the Philippines in 1963.
+Individuals who came from UTS took part in the formation of the Association of Theological Education in Southeast Asia in 1957 and the National Council of Churches in the Philippines in 1963.

 History

 When various Protestant denominations from America came to the Philippines in the early 1900s, the missionaries started teaching Filipinos about the Bible and basic doctrines of Christianity.
 These trained clergy played, and continue to play, an active role in the spread of Protestant influence throughout the islands.
-Bible study courses were conducted in churches and homes until Protestant churches started to make their own theological institutions.
+Bible study courses were conducted in churches and homes until Protestant churches formed their own theological institutions.
 On August 25, 1903, the Manila Bible Institute was initiated and has become an annual event to train church workers within a course of one month.
 Numerous pastors from Manila and Dagupan attended the training.
 Since then, various Bible schools were established and theological education among Protestants in the Philippines has become more institutionalized not only in Manila, but in other provinces as well.

 Ellinwood Bible School

-With the help of James B. Rodgers and other missionaries, the Presbyterian Mission has established churches in Manila and nearby provinces.
+With the help of James B. Rodgers and other missionaries, the Presbyterian Mission established churches in Manila and nearby provinces.
 One of the most prominent churches is the Ellinwood Malate Church, which was named after Francis F. Ellinwood, the Secretary General of the Presbyterian Mission Board during that time.
 Rodgers had envisioned a school in Manila and after a few years, the church founded Ellinwood Bible School in 1905.
 The school taught basic instruction on the Bible, preaching, health, and good manners.
 The Bible school had separate classes for boys and girls.
-The buildings of the Bible school were erected in 1906: one for the young men and one for the young women.
+The buildings of the Bible school were erected in 1906: one for young men and one for young women.
 Dormitories were also built as part of the expansion under the direction of George W. Wright.

 Florence B. Nicholson Seminary

 The Methodist Episcopal Mission instituted the Florence B. Nicholson Bible Seminary on October 11, 1905, in Manila.
 The president of the seminary was Harry Farmer.
 In 1906, another seminary was established in Dagupan, Pangasinan.
-The following year, the classes in Dagupan were transferred to Manila after the church acquired a property in Caloocan (which was then part of Rizal).
+The following year, the classes in Dagupan were transferred to Manila after the church acquired a property in Caloocan (then part of Rizal).
 Students from the provinces transferred and continued their studies in Manila.
-On December 4, 1908, the first batch of students graduated from a three-year course.
+On December 4, 1908, the first cohort of students graduated from a three-year course.